brikis98/ping-play/README.md

 ## TODO

+1. Finish the "Composable pagelets" implementation and documentation (it is currently unfinished and untested).
-1. Publish artifacts automatically as part of the build process instead of doing it manually.
+2. Publish artifacts automatically as part of the build process instead of doing it manually.
-2. Finish the "Composable pagelets" implementation and documentation (it is currently unfinished and untested).
-3. More integration tests of the streaming to actually check timings and ensure JavaScript code is working.
-4. Add support for pagelet priorities.
+3. Add support for pagelet priorities.
-5. Add support for only rendering content that's visible.
+4. Add support for only rendering content that's visible.

 ## Release process